theratioproject/simple/docs/OOP.md

 ## Extending classes.

 In simple-lang, class also extend each other.
-This is done by placing a colon __:__
+This is done by placing a colon __:__  between extending classe